mattbocosoft/presentation-swift/README.md

 let 🌲 = "Evergreen"
 ```

-Optionals are one of the most powerful and safe features of Swift.
-An optional value means that the value may or may not be present.
+**Optionals** are one of the most powerful and safe features of Swift.

 > Optionals say either “there is a value, and it equals x” or “there isn’t a value at all”.
 > Using optionals is similar to using nil with pointers in Objective-C, but they work for any type, not just classes.
 \- [Swift: The Basics](https://developer.apple.com/library/ios/documentation/Swift/Conceptual/Swift_Programming_Language/TheBasics.html#//apple_ref/doc/uid/TP40014097-CH5-ID309)

 To read more about Optionals, check out the chapter on [Swift: The Basics](https://developer.apple.com/library/ios/documentation/Swift/Conceptual/Swift_Programming_Language/TheBasics.html#//apple_ref/doc/uid/TP40014097-CH5-ID309) in Apple's book on Swift.

 ###[Operators](operators.md)